 ABSTRACT.
-We present an expository introduction to orthogonal polynomials on the unit circle.
+We present an expository introduction to orthogonal polynomials on the unit circle (OPUC).

-1. Introduction
+1. INTRODUCTION

-Orthogonal polynomials are the Rodney Dangerfield [108] of analysis.
-Because of the impact of Stieltjes' great 1895 paper on F. Riesz, Nevanlinna, and Hilbert's school, the moment problem and the closely related subject of orthogonal polynomials on the real line (OPRL) were central in the revolution in analysis from 1900-1920 and provided critical precursors to the Hahn-Banach theorem, the Riesz-Markov theorem, the spectral theorem, and the theory of selfadjoint extensions.
+Orthogonal polynomials are the Rodney Dangerfield [112] of analysis.
+Because of the impact of Stieltjes' great 1895 paper on F. Riesz, Nevanlinna, and Hilbert's school, the moment problem and the closely related subject of orthogonal polynomials on the real line (OPRL) were central in the revolution in analysis from 1900 to 1920 and provided critical precursors to the Hahn-Banach theorem, the Riesz-Markov theorem, the spectral theorem, and the theory of selfadjoint extensions.
 But in recent years, too often the subject is dismissed as "classical" and not worthy of further study.

-With developments in random matrix theory and combinatorics (e.g., [4, 5, 6, 7, 12, 43, 62, 79]), it is clear that orthogonal polynomials still have a lot to contribute.
-From one point of view, what makes them relevant is that they are the simplest of inverse spectral problems - indeed, Gel'fand-Levitan [26] explicitly note that their approach to inverse theory for Schrödinger operators is motivated by OPRL.
-Recently, OPUC ideas have provided a matrix realization of Lax pairs for the (defocusing) AKNS equation [64].
+With developments in random matrix theory and combinatorics (e.g., [4, 5, 6, 7, 12, 46, 65, 82]), it is clear that orthogonal polynomials still have a lot to contribute.
+From one point of view, what makes them relevant is that they are the simplest of inverse spectral problems - indeed, Gel'fand-Levitan [28] explicitly note that their approach to inverse theory for Schrödinger operators is motivated by OPRL.
+Recently, OPUC ideas have provided a matrix realization of Lax pairs for the (defocusing) Ablowitz-Ladik equation [67].

 What is true for OPRL is even more true for orthogonal polynomials on the unit circle (OPUC).
-While the closely related area of positive harmonic functions on $\mathbb{D}=\{z\in\mathbb{C}\mid |z|<1\}$ drew the attention of Carathéodory, Fejér, Herglotz, F. Riesz, Schur, and Toeplitz in the 1910's, the subject was only invented by Szegő in about 1920, especially in his deep 1920-1921 paper [95].
+While the closely related area of positive harmonic functions on the open unit disk, $\mathbb{D} = \{z \in \mathbb{C} \mid |z| < 1\}$, drew the attention of Carathéodory, Fejér, Herglotz, F. Riesz, Schur, and Toeplitz in the second decade of the 1900's, the subject was invented by Szegő only about 1920, especially in his deep 1920-1921 paper [99].
 So OPUC never had its era of centrality but has had a steady but small following over the years.
-Traditionally, the book references for the subject were Szegő's book [97], which has only one full and several partial chapters on OPUC, Geronimus' book [33] and review [32], and a chapter in Freud [25], which are very dated.
+Traditionally, the book references for the subject were Szegő's book [101], which has only one full and several partial chapters on OPUC, Geronimus' book [36] and review [34], and a chapter in Freud [27], all of which are very dated.
 With a major development published only in 2003 (the CMV matrix of Section 5 below), it is hard not to be dated.
-Motivated by this dearth of review literature and by the opportunity to use Schrödinger operator techniques in a new setting, I published two volumes [88, 89] on the subject.
-Many friends asked if there wasn't some way to learn about the subject in less than 1100 pages, and this expository note is the result.
+Motivated by this dearth of review literature and by the opportunity to use Schrödinger operator techniques in a new setting, I published two volumes [91, 92] on the subject.
+Many friends asked if